 Livingston Parish declares emergency for Village of Killian over water failure

-KILLIAN - The Livingston Parish President's Office declared a state of emergency for the Village of Killian due to a water system failure.
+KILLIAN - Killian officials handed out water Tuesday night after the Livingston Parish President's Office declared a state of emergency for the village due to a water system failure.

 The declaration of emergency says immediate assistance of the state is requested to minimize the effects of a disaster event.
 According to the document, the water system failed Monday.
-It is unclear what happened to prompt the declaration.
+Residents said they woke up to discolored water, which seemed unusable.

+Livingston Parish Councilmember Dean Coates said the bad water ran through the village lines Tuesday.

+"It appears we’ve got dirty water starting on the west side of the parish, moving through the central side and over to the west side now," Coates said.
+"The water looks like – I don’t think you’d want to drink it."

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.